Cutaneous lupus erythematosus (overview) L93.-

 This section has been translated automatically.

 It is assumed that in cutaneous LE (CLE) epidermal keratinocytes are the target cell of the "immunological injury".
-It is postulated that an autoimmunological reaction is triggered by increased apoptosis induction (keratinocytes of LE patients produce increased IL-18 receptors on their surface after stimulation with TNF-α or IFN-γ; they become more apoptotic after IL-18 exposure.
-At the same time, the production of IL-12 is reduced; IL-12 protects keratinocytes from UV-induced apoptosis).
+It is postulated that increased apoptosis induction triggers an autoimmunological reaction: keratinocytes of LE patients produce increased IL-18 receptors on their surface after stimulation with TNF-α or IFN-γ; they become increasingly apoptotic after IL-18 exposure.
+At the same time, the production of IL-12 is reduced.
+IL-12 protects keratinocytes from UV-induced apoptosis.

 Manifestation